 When adding photos or illustrations, be selective and keep in mind that less may be more.
 Adding imagery is a great way to showcase how your color palette and typography were inspired.
-Photos and illustrations also help to build out the emotion from the color palette.
-For example, the pairing of a color palette of blues, purples, and pinks with a beautiful image of a beach at sunset can help to evoke emotions of fun and relaxment.
+Photos and illustrations also help to build the emotion from the color palette.
+For example, the pairing of a color palette of blues, purples, and pinks with a beautiful image of a beach at sunset can help to evoke emotions of fun and relaxation.
 Consider a variety of images that each reflect different aspects of your client’s brand philosophy or the emotions you want to convey with the website.
-Photos can be great stand-ins for concepts and illustrations which works well to align the mood board to that of the brand’s offering or intent.
-Here are a few great places we recommend, to find imagery.
+Photos can be great stand-ins for concepts and illustrations, which works well to align the mood board to that of the brand’s offering or intent.
+Here are a few great places we recommend, to find imagery:

 Embellish with menus, navigation, and icons.

 If you have been inspired by specific design elements such as a slick menu layout or a charming icon collection, be sure to incorporate it into your mood board.
 Including these elements into your mood board can show how all the aspects of your ideas can work together harmoniously.
 It can be very helpful for the design team to know in advance what types of design elements the client prefers.
 Use these elements to give your client an idea of what the design elements of the finished product may be similar to or actually include.
-Getting approval on the stylings of these design elements early on can help to cut down on future revisions.
+Getting approval on the styling of these design elements early on can help to cut down on future revisions.

 Tips for Creating Your Mood Board